The Clear Edge

 • Premium service: $12K, Elias-only, 6-7 day delivery, priority access

-He tested premium with the next inquiry.
-The founder at $18K MRR said yes immediately.
-Wanted the fastest validation possible, willing to pay a premium for direct expertise.
+He tested the premium tier with the very next inquiry, and the founder at $18K MRR said yes immediately, wanting the fastest possible validation and happy to pay extra for direct access to his expertise.

 Q3 Results: